fuzziqersoftware/sharedstructures/README.md

 ### Queues

-Queue usage is pretty straightforward.

-In C++, you can add std::string objects and pointer/size pairs to the queue, but it only returns std::string objects.
-Usage:
+In C++, you can add std::string objects and raw pointer/size pairs to the queue, but it only returns std::string objects.
+Use it like this:

     #include <memory>
     #include <sharedstructures/Pool.hh>